xonixx/xonixx.github.io/self-update.md

 - No easy way to implement a major version update (e.g. from 0.9.24 to 1.0.0) or any other versioning scheme change.
 - No easy way to retract a broken/vulnerable release.
 - Complexity in handling the update over multiple versions.
 From 0.9.24 we need to attempt 0.9.25, 0.9.26, 0.9.27, etc., till we find there is no more.
+- Relying on a third-party service and its mechanisms always brings additional stability risks.
 - I'm sure there are more.

 The implemented approach is not ideal for sure.
 For a more robust self-update implementation, it needs to support our own server with a release versions file.